awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ```

 **Tip**
-Now that you've done the initial deployment, your local AWS account no longer needs administrative access, because all changes to your app will be deployed via the pipeline\.
+Now that you've done the initial deployment, your local AWS account no longer needs administrative access\.
+This is because all changes to your app will be deployed via the pipeline\.
 All you need to be able to do is push to GitHub\.

 ## Application stages<a name="cdk_pipeline_stages"></a>

-To define a multi\-stack AWS application that can be added to the pipeline all at once, define a subclass of `[Stage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html)` \(not to be confused with `CdkStage` in the CDK Pipelines module\)\.
+To define a multi\-stack AWS application that can be added to the pipeline all at once, define a subclass of `[Stage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html)`\. \(This is different from `CdkStage` in the CDK Pipelines module\.\)

 The stage contains the stacks that make up your application\.
 If there are dependencies between the stacks, the stacks are automatically added to the pipeline in the right order\.
 Stacks that don't depend on each other are deployed in parallel\.
 You can add a dependency relationship between stacks by calling `stack1.addDependency(stack2)`\.

 Stages accept a default `env` argument, which becomes the default environment for the stacks inside it\. \(Stacks can still have their own environment specified\.\)\.

 An application is added to the pipeline by calling `[addStage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines.CodePipeline.html#addwbrstagestage-optionss)()` with instances of [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stage.html)\.
-A stage can be instantiated and added to the pipeline multiple times to define different stages of your DTAP or multi\-region application pipeline:
+A stage can be instantiated and added to the pipeline multiple times to define different stages of your DTAP or multi\-Region application pipeline\.

 We will create a stack containing a simple Lambda function and place that stack in a stage\.
 Then we will add the stage to the pipeline so it can be deployed\.